serverlessworkflow/specification/specification.md

 #### Error Handling Best Practices

-When designing error handling logic in ServerlessWorkflow, it's essential to adhere to best practices to ensure robustness and reliability:
+When designing error handling logic in Serverless Workflow, it's essential to adhere to best practices to ensure robustness and reliability:

 - Define Clear Error Definitions: Clearly define error types and their corresponding definitions to provide meaningful information about encountered errors.
 - Use Default Error Types: Whenever possible, use the predefined default error types provided by ServerlessWorkflow to ensure consistency and compatibility.